the-Hull/Diss/readme.md

 Commits
 -------------
 Let's go back to <i class="icon-folder-open"></i> [Diss/][2] and check out some of the latest commits.
-Above the list of files and folders, click on [*Commits*][3] - there should be 58 of them.
+Above the list of files and folders, click on [*Commits*][3] - there should be 59 of them.

 Here you can see an overview of all the changes that I committed.
 Each commit comes with a title, a comment, the author's name and a date.
 Other options (e.g. browsing a snapshot of a repository from the past) are available on the right hand side.

-Scroll down to the bottom of the list, and click on the commit called "[*TS Graphs, initial BMD table *][4]" from the 23rd of July, 2015.
+Scroll down a bit, and click on the commit called "[*TS Graphs, initial BMD table *][4]" from the 23rd of July, 2015.
 You'll see which files I modified, and how - added lines are shown in green, and changed, or deleted ones in red.

 The version control system is what makes git so powerful:
 > Even after overwriting a file with a new save, you can always go back to a previous commit and restore what was lost.